 4. Know how to get information at your fingertips.

 Did you know your health plan has online tools to help you?
 You can search our electronic provider directory and review the drugs covered on our formulary.
 As a member, you also have access to information on our programs and services, such as health education and wellness classes and value added services.
 As always, if you have questions about your plan, call Customer Service.

 5. Know that we research new medical technology.

 For safety reasons, we formally evaluate new and emerging medical discoveries before including them in our member benefit package.
 Conducted by a highly-skilled technical staff that includes physicians, our review process evaluates new technology against medical standards and clinical research to assess the effectiveness and safety of new medical procedures, drugs and devices.
 We also research new applications of existing technologies.
 If you, your providers or other interested parties would like to submit a request for the review of new medical technology, please contact Customer Service.

 6. Ask for help if you speak another language.

 If you need help with communication, such as the services of a language interpreter, please call Customer Service.

 7. Know that the health plan does not offer incentives for prior authorization denials.

-Health Plan of Nevada prohibits the compensation of physicians, other health care professionals or staff to be based upon or used as an incentive for the denial of benefits.
+Health Plan of Nevada and Southwest Medical prohibit the compensation of physicians, other health care professionals or staff to be based upon or used as an incentive for the denial of benefits.
 All decisions regarding your benefits are given special consideration based on your medical needs and the appropriateness of the care and service.
-Health Plan of Nevada employees who perform utilization review duties do not receive any incentives, financial or otherwise, to encourage denial of benefits.
+Health Plan of Nevada and Southwest Medical employees who perform utilization review duties do not receive any incentives, financial or otherwise, to encourage denial of benefits.
 That is, we provide no incentive for anyone on our team to restrict benefits for our members.
 For more information, please call Customer Service.